zio/zio-http/docs/dsl/html.md

 ### Html from constructors

-In order to improve type safety one could use `Html` with `Dom` constructor functions directly, with the added drawback that the resulting code is much verbose:
+In order to improve on type safety one could use `Html` with `Dom` constructor functions, with the drawback that the resulting code is much more verbose:

 ```scala mdoc:silent
 import zio.http.html._